-The NCV898032 features a peak current-mode current limit protection.
+The NCV898031 features two current limit protections, peak current mode and over current latch off.
 When the current sense amplifier detects a voltage above the peak current limit between ISNS and GND after the current limit leading edge blanking time, the peak current limit causes the power switch to turn off for the remainder of the cycle.
-Set the current limit with a resistor from ISNS to GND, with $R = V{CL} \, / \, I{limit}.$
+Set the current limit with a resistor from ISNS to GND, with $R=V{CL}\ /\ I{limit}$ .

-If the voltage across the current sense resistor exceeds the over current threshold voltage the part enters over current hiccup mode.
-The part will remain off for the hiccup time and then go through the soft-start procedure.
+If the voltage across the current sense resistor exceeds the over current threshold voltage, the device enters over current hiccup mode.
+The device will remain off for the hiccup time and then go through the soft-start procedure.